Battle Tendency: Plot

 In the series' backstory, 102,000 years ago in a place that would be modern-day Mexico, it started with a mysterious but powerful race with incredibly long lifespans and the ability to absorb life forces from plants and animals, although they had the disadvantage of being easily disintegrated if exposed to sunlight and thus lived underground instead.
-Kars, an underground-dwelling humanoid being known as a Pillar Man, created a stone mask which grants immortality by absorbing life energy to conquer the sun (which kills his kind).
-He slaughtered all but four of the tribe.
+Kars, a member of this race, who is known as a Pillar Man, created a stone mask which grants immortality by absorbing life energy to conquer the sun (which kills his kind).
+He slaughtered all but three of the tribe.
 As the Pillar Men's bodies were already immortal, they required more power for them to become ultimate beings.
 In 39 AD, three of the Pillar Men, Kars, Wamuu, and Esidisi, came to the Roman Empire to find a perfectly cut known as the Kars, Wamuu, and Esidisi developed fighting styles to counter Hamon, an energy with the same properties as the energy from sunlight, and nearly wiped out the Hamon tribe, but the stone narrowly escaped them.
-Following this, the Pillar Men went into a 2,000-year sleep.
+Following this, the Pillar Men went into an almost 2,000-year slumber.

 In 1889, Erina Joestar's husband Jonathan was killed by Dio Brando on a ship in the Atlantic Ocean.
 Erina survived and saved the life of a baby girl, whose parents were killed by the stone mask.
 (Note: Jonathan's death and Elizabeth's rescue is depicted in the previous part, Phantom Blood.)
 The girl, Elizabeth, was raised by the Hamon master Straizo, who taught her to use Hamon and gave her the Super Aja.
 Elizabeth married Erina's son George and they had a son called Joseph.
 When Joseph was a baby, George was killed by a zombie that blended in as a commander of the Royal Flying Corps and his death was covered up.
 Upon killing the zombie in an act of revenge, a warrant for Elizabeth's arrest was sent out.
 She went into hiding and adopted the alias Lisa Lisa.
 Joseph was raised by Erina.
 He inherited Hamon abilities from Jonathan.